 Taking the required Texas Pre-Licensing coursework with a TREC-approved real estate school, like Aceable helps you prepare, but it’s just the first step.
 Knowing what to expect before you schedule a test date can also improve your odds of acing the exam on your first attempt.

 Questions: How Many and What Kind

 How many questions are on the Texas real estate exam?
-You’ll have 150 minutes to complete 110 questions during the Texas real estate exam.
+You’ll have 150 minutes to complete 110 questions during the Texas real estate license exam.
 The questions are all multiple choice and are broken into two sections:

 - National section - There are 85 questions that must be answered within 150 minutes.

 - State section - There are 40 questions that must be answered in 90 minutes.

 Based on the information above, it’s clear the questions on the state portion require a little more time to answer.
 Each section is graded independently, and you have to make 70% or higher on each section to pass the National portion, and 21 correctly on the State examination.

 Topics Covered on the Texas Real Estate Exam

 Basically, everything you cover in the pre-licensing courses will be included on the exam.
 In case it’s been a while since you completed the courses, those topics are: